 If your table or feature class does not contain data, you can increase or decrease this value.

-Field properties are accessed from Fields button on the Data contextual tab.
+Access field properties from the Fields button on the Data contextual tab.
 Read more about modifying field properties in fields view.